 Set up Google Alerts for your brand name and key products.
 When you find mentions without links, reach out and ask.
 Most site owners will add the link if you ask politely.

 Content decays.
-What ranked two years ago might be outdated and losing traffic.
+What ranked two years ago might be outdated and losing traffic now.

 Pull your pages by organic traffic over the past 12-24 months.
 Categorize them: